clux/magic-forest/README.md

 - a more cpp style `is_valid` function without pattern matching in rust made no noticeable performance increase, and the pattern matching feels more reabable despite being longer
 - using a `::new` wrapper in `mutate` gave an extremely insignificant performance hit, and looks nicer
 - arg parsing without a library was awkwardly unwrappy - would not recommend `std::env:args` (knocked it down from the cleanest to read language implementation)

-## Notes
-All files in here are based on resources from [the original post](http://unriskinsight.blogspot.co.uk/2014/06/fast-functional-goats-lions-and-wolves.html), but rewritten to be nice looking.